MissStrong/ICD2O/Notes/Unit 3/Note 05 - Self-Closing Tags.md

 ![](../../Images/HTML_Self_Closing_Tags.png)

 The line `<meta charset="utf-8" />` allows all Unicode characters to display correctly on the webpage.
 Without this line, some symbols might not show up or might show up as just a □.

+The line `<meta name="viewport" content="width=device-width" />` modifies the webpage so that it fits the dimensions of the device to make it look better.